Apollo22/open_desktop_experience/desktop_environments/windows_manager.md

   Snap assist (display thumbnail of opened windows)

 When stacking, either only highlight current window, or move windows title bar to the bottom/top or right/left

+Ability to disable mouse interactions to improve performances